 Time with your doctor can be limited these days.
-Most primary care physicians see more than a dozen patients a day and spend on average 25 minutes or less with a patient during a typical office visit.
+Most primary care physicians see about 20 patients a day and spend on average 18 minutes with a patient during a typical visit.
 But with some preparation and planning, you can maximize time with your healthcare provider and get more out of your appointment.

-- Share medical records and test results before your visit: By making sure your doctor has your previous diagnostic work prior to your visit, your healthcare provider has the opportunity to gain important background information about your medical situation before seeing you in person.
+- Share Medical Records and Test Results Before Your Visit: By making sure your doctor has your previous diagnostic work prior to your visit, your healthcare provider has the opportunity to gain important background information about your medical situation before consulting with you.

-- Get to your appointment early, but be prepared to wait: Arriving about 15 to 20 minutes before your appointment will give you adequate time to fill out paperwork, go to the bathroom and take care of other check-in items.
+- Arrive Early and Be Prepared to Wait: Arriving about 15 to 20 minutes before your in-person appointment will give you adequate time to fill out paperwork, use the restroom and take care of other check-in items.
 By getting to the appointment early, you ensure your actual appointment time with your healthcare provider is not taken up with these other tasks.
 Even if you arrive early, you may still have to wait to see your doctor, so allot yourself plenty of time for the appointment.

-- Take a list of your medicines and supplements: Rather than relying on memory, take a list of your prescription and over-the-counter medications, supplements, vitamins, herbs, nutraceuticals and their dosages.
+- Take a List of your Medicines and Supplements: Rather than relying on memory, take a list of your prescription and over-the-counter medications, supplements, vitamins, herbs and nutraceuticals and their dosages.
 Include how frequently you take them.
 Bring them in their prescription bottles or store packaging if that’s easier for you.
-By accurately sharing with your medical provider what medications and supplements you are taking, how much and how frequently you are taking them, you lessen the chances of negative drug interactions.
+By accurately sharing with your medical provider what medications and supplements you are taking and how much and how frequently you are taking them, you reduce the chances of negative drug interactions.

-- Be specific and bring a written list of your medical concerns: Before your visit, list your health concerns, questions and symptoms and prioritize them in order of their importance to you.
+- Be Specific and Bring a Written List of Your Medical Concerns: Before your visit, write down your health concerns, questions and symptoms and prioritize them in order of their importance to you.
 Invite input from your loved ones.
 Take three copies to your appointment – one for you, one for your physician and one for your health advocate.

-- Clarify your doctor’s recommendations: Ask questions, repeat back what your doctor says and ask for written details about your treatment plan.
+- Clarify Your Doctor’s Recommendations: Ask questions, repeat back what your doctor says and ask for written details about your treatment plan on paper or through your healthcare provider’s secure online patient portal if one is available.
 Find out if there are warning signs you need to watch for with your condition and possible medication side effects and interactions.
-Clarify next steps about your treatment and find out the best way to reach your physician before, during and after regular office hours in case you have questions or concerns.
+Clarify next steps about your treatment and find out the best way to reach your physician before, during and after regular office hours if you have questions or concerns.